 It is important to clearly separate out the duties of the Community Transport Service from those of the HACC Transport Service which will eventually be transferred to the North Metropolitan Transport Brokerage.
 The Community Transport Service must be able to stand on its own without the support of HACC funds.
 Currently 1.75 staff members are employed in the HACC Transport Service and 1.25 staff members are employed in the Community Transport Service.
 One of these positions is that of full time bus driver which was temporarily transferred from the Marketing Business Unit, together with the Marketing bus.
-This position is not part of the Community Transport.
+This position is not part of the Community Transport budget and has been excluded from the costing for the direction for Community Transport.
 It is suggested that a full time position be created to undertake the following duties:

-- Management of the recruitment, assessment and induction process for volunteers; - Management of the schedules for the use of and hiring (including community hire) of all buses; - Preparation of all documentation associated with Tourist Charter licence plates and the auditing of defect reporting procedures; - Undertaking of daily inspection procedure for all omnibuses; - Phone assessment of clients to assess level of frailty; - Allocation of volunteers to appropriate tasks; and - Identification of training needs of volunteers and negotiation with appropriate volunteer training providers for those needs to be addressed.
+- Management of the recruitment, assessment and induction process for volunteers; - Management of the schedules for the use of and hiring (including community hire) of all buses; - Preparation of all documentation associated with Tourist Charter licence plates and the auditing of defect reporting procedures; - Undertaking of daily inspection procedure for all omnibuses: - Phone assessment of clients to assess level of frailty: - Allocation of volunteers to appropriate tasks; and - Identification of training needs of volunteers and negotiation with appropriate volunteer training providers for those needs to be addressed.